 - Multi-Family Unit

 In general, you’ll need to stick with one to four-unit properties when you apply for a rental property loan.
 If you want to buy an investment property with more than four units, you might need to consider a commercial residential loan or an apartment loan as an alternative.
 FHA multi-family financing might also be a good fit.

 It’s worth noting that if you purchase a multi-family unit and plan to live in one unit yourself, you might be able to take out a primary mortgage on the property.
 For owner-occupied properties, you may be able to use an FHA loan or VA loan to finance your purchase.
 A conventional mortgage could also be worth considering.
-Any of these three options might translate to a lower interest rate and better terms on your mortgage.
+Any of these financing options might translate to a lower interest rate and better terms on your mortgage.
 Loan-to-value ratio (LTV), down payment requirements, and DTI requirements may be less strict in this scenario as well.

 4. Private mortgage insurance doesn’t apply to many rental property loans.